-Here are a few ideas from Deborah Stern, R.D., a clinical dietitian at Children’s Health℠, for healthy midday meals and snacks that will carry the kiddos through the rest of the school day.
+Here are a few ideas for easy, healthy lunches, midday meals and snacks that will carry kids through the day.

 (use whole-wheat tortillas)

 - Veggie wrap (any vegetables, low-fat cheese and dressing)

 - Hummus, julienne carrots and cucumber, olives

 2. Dip It

 - Baked chips and salsa

 - Vegetables (carrots, cucumbers, cherry tomatoes, etc.) and low-fat ranch dressing

 - Fruit (apples, strawberries, etc.) and yogurt dip